kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

-An exception is the `kubernetes/*` calls that are already gated by expecting a list of context-aware resources, passed via a `spec.contextAwareResources`, since namespaced policies' CRDs don't include that specification field for now, see [future work].
+An exception is the `kubernetes/*` calls that are already gated by expecting a list of context-aware resources, passed via a `spec.contextAwareResources`, since namespaced policies' CRDs don't include that specification field.

 ## Adm Controller